vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-Components are reusable Vue instances with a name: in this case, `<button-counter>`.
-We can use this component as a custom element inside a root Vue instance created with `new Vue`:
+Components are reusable Vue instances with a name.
+(In this case, `<button-counter>`.)
+You can use this component as a custom element inside a root Vue instance created with `new Vue`:

 ```html
 <div id="components-demo">